omega1510/omega1510.github.io/content/hello.md

 ShowPostNavLinks: false
 ---

-I'm Hayaan.
+I am Hayaan.
 You can find out more about me [here](https://hayaan.me/now/).

 **This is how you can get in touch:**